 It cannot be stressed enough that regular eye exams are crucial for detecting different eye disorders.
 The earlier the diagnosis, the higher the chances of preserving your eyesight and avoiding vision loss.

 An annual eye exam is recommended if you do not have any eye diseases or any medical condition that can affect your eyes, such as diabetes.
-More frequent eye exams might be needed if you have an eye disorder or medical conditions such as diabetes.
+You might need more frequent eye exams if you have an eye disorder or medical conditions such as diabetes.

 Moreover, lifestyle plays an important role in reducing the risk and/or slowing the progression of some eye diseases such as AMD and diabetic retinopathy.
 Multiple studies recommend the following measures that might help you to enjoy an excellent quality of vision.